 In the background, throughout this scene, we hear disembodied echoing steps and movement from elsewhere in the hotel.
 We know it's to do with people cleaning, employees departing, but there is a lingering sense of unseen spiritual forces.

 Jack and Wendy step into the bathroom.
 Though Jack doesn't touch it, we note that the shower curtain moves, and there doesn't seem any reason for this.
 One thinks perhaps Jack passing by the curtain has breezed it, causing it to move, but I don't believe that's the case.
-Instead, the movement highlights the importance of the bath and its curtain in the movie and the idea of paranormal action independent of any real physical cause, helping to set up the later confrontation in Room 237.
-Briefly, Jack stares at the shower curtain, a foreshadowing of that encounter when he enters the bathroom of 237 and is at first uncertain whether there is an individual behind the curtain, and then the woman reveals herself, drawing the curtain back.
+Instead, the movement highlights the importance of the bath and its curtain and the idea of paranormal action independent of any real physical cause, helping to set up the later confrontation in Room 237.
+Briefly, Jack stares at the shower curtain, a foreshadowing of that encounter when he enters the bathroom of 237 and is at first uncertain whether there is an individual behind the curtain, but then the woman reveals herself, drawing the curtain back.

 JACK: Well, it's very homey.